 When a Student Stops Raising Their Hand

 You notice them in the back row—same seat every day, hoodie up, eyes on the desk.
+A friend mentions they haven't been themselves lately.
+Which means their assignments are late, or missing.
 In real terms, maybe they used to participate.
 Now they don't.
-Their assignments are late, or missing.
-Which means a friend mentions they haven't been themselves lately.
 What do you do?

 This moment—whether you're a professor, roommate, or concerned peer—matters more than you know.
-Which means because in the last decade, anxiety and depression among college students have surged.
-Nearly 40% of students report experiencing more than one mental health issue in the past year.
-And while many want help, they often don't know how to ask for it—or where to start Surprisingly effective..
+Practically speaking, because in the last decade, anxiety and depression among college students have surged.
+Day to day, nearly 40% of students report experiencing more than one mental health issue in the past year.
+And while many want help, they often don't know how to ask for it—or where to start Simple, but easy to overlook.
+Still holds up..

 That’s where student mental health awareness intervention and referral quizlet comes in.
-On the flip side, it’s not just a buzzword.
+Practically speaking, it’s not just a buzzword.
 It’s a lifeline system that campuses, educators, and even classmates can use to recognize warning signs, respond effectively, and connect students to support before things escalate.

 What Is Student Mental Health Awareness Intervention and Referral Quizlet?

 Let’s strip away the jargon.
-At its core, student mental health awareness intervention and referral quizlet refers to a structured approach to identifying when someone is struggling, offering immediate support, and guiding them toward professional help Small thing, real impact..
+At its core, student mental health awareness intervention and referral quizlet refers to a structured approach to identifying when someone is struggling, offering immediate support, and guiding them toward professional help Not complicated — just consistent.
+Practical, not theoretical..

 Think of it as a three-step safety net: